tiranno/cse3901_project5/README.md

 hit ok and you will see the trig function with your input appear in the equation. once you hit '=' the trig functions will be evaluated and the result will be in radians.
 Degrees is not an option on our calcualtor.

+Other:
+In case it was of any confusion, the "%" on the calculator is the modulo/remainder operator, not a percentage calculator.